BLACKujira/RTF2ModdingGuide/Chapter1_TheBasics/en/InstallingAOBScript.md

 If, when launching the game with *UE4SS* installed, the console output shows multiple lines like:

 ```
-[PS] Failed to find GNatives: expected at least one value`
+[PS] Failed to find GNatives: expected at least one value
+[PS] You can supply your own AOB in 'UE4SS_Signatures/GNatives.lua'
 ```

 or

 ```
 [PS] Failed to find StaticConstructObject_Internal: found 2 unique values
+[PS] You can supply your own AOB in 'UE4SS_Signatures/StaticConstructObject.lua'
 ```

 and mods cannot be loaded, then you need to install an AOB script.